-Thursday of the Twenty-First Week in Ordinary Time
+Saturday of the Twentieth Week in Ordinary Time

 Other Commemorations: Our Lady of Czestochowa (Poland); Our Lady Health of the Sick (Hist)

-Today in some areas is also the feast of Our Lady of Czestochowa.
+In some areas today Our Lady of Czestochowa is commemorated.
 According to tradition, the icon of Jasna Góra was painted by Luke the Evangelist on a tabletop built by Jesus himself, and the icon was discovered by St. Helen, mother of Emperor Constantine and collector of Christian relics in the Holy Land.
 The icon was then enshrined in the imperial city of Constantinople, according to the legend, where it remained for the next 500 years.

 Our Lady of Czestochowa (The Black Madonna)